garethdevans/AutomationTutorial/README.md

-This proof of concept demonstrates using cucumber and concordion to do searches.
+This proof of concept demonstrates using cucumber, concordion and FitLibraryWeb to do searches.

 Tested on Mozilla 10 (OS X) (Note: concondion/webdriver has been known not to work on Mozilla 11 OS X)